-I’m not sure where I got the idea for this Starlight Mint Christmas wreath…it may have been inspired by this post for a DIY peppermint platter, but the fact is, this was such a fun and simple craft project.
+I’m not sure where I got the idea for this Starlight Mint Christmas wreath…but the fact is, this was such a fun and simple craft project.

 I’m using it as a wreath, but it’s also perfect as a centerpiece…just add a mason jar with flowers or branches (click over to see the rest of this gingerbread house party post!)